StackTips

 Service can be used in tasks with no UI, but shouldn't be too long.
 If you need to perform long tasks, you must create a new thread with in ServiceIntentService can be used in long running tasks usually with no communication to Main Thread.
 If communication is required, can use Main Thread handler or broadcast intents.

-Service can be started using startService() methodIntentService can be started using startService() method and it triggers onHandleIntent() method.
+Service can be started using startService() methodIntentService can be started using the startService() method and it triggers onHandleIntent() method.

 Service can be triggered from any threadIntentService must be triggered from Main Thread